 Our ability to hear and maintain balance relies on thousands of sensory hair cells in various parts of the inner ear.
-On top of these hair cells are clusters of tiny hair-like extensions called hair bundles.
-When triggered by sound, head movements, or other input, the hair bundles bend, opening channels that turn on the hair cells and create electrical signals to send information to the brain.
+On top of each hair cell is a group of tiny hair-like structures called stereocilia, also called a hair cell bundle.
+When triggered by sound, head movements, or other input, the hair cell bundles bend, opening channels that turn on the hair cells and create electrical signals to send information to the brain.
 These signals carry, for example, sound vibrations so the brain can tell us what we’ve heard or information about how our head is positioned or how it is moving, which the brain uses to help us maintain balance.

 This work was supported within the intramural laboratories of the NIDCD (ZIA DC000021 and ZIA DC000085).